neondatabase/website/content/docs/postgres/query-reference.md

 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;
 ```

-Then, you can query the `pg_stat_statements` view to analyze performance:
+Then, you can query the `pg_stat_statements` view to analyze query performance:

 ```sql
 SELECT query, calls, total_exec_time, rows, avg_exec_time